top of page

 "We are always striving to do more."

 Old Louisville’s commitment to the arts is unparalleled.
 The St. James Court Art Show is the top outdoor art show in America.
 The Kentucky Shakespeare Festival in Central Park is the longest-running outdoor Shakespeare festival in the country.
-Old Louisville LIVE is a series of free concerts in Central Park.
+Old Louisville LIVE is a series of free concerts in Central Park and around Old Louisville.

 The Old Lou Brew Craft Beer Festival brings friends and neighbors together for local craft beers, great food, and live music.
 The Garvin Gate Blues Festival is the largest blues street festival in the Midwest.